Identity Theft

 Your Social Security number is a valuable piece of information to identity thieves.
 It's a key element of your identity and is also linked to taxes and credit information.
 And except in limited circumstances, it can't be changed.
 That's why it's so worrisome to have your card lost or stolen.

-Here are some steps to take for a lost or stolen Social Security card:
+Here are some steps to take for a stolen or lost Social Security card:

 1. Consider placing a fraud alert or a security freeze on your credit reports or locking them.
 With an initial fraud alert, potential lenders and creditors are encouraged to take additional steps to verify your identity, such as contacting you by phone, before extending new credit.
 A fraud alert lasts for one year and can be renewed.
 Fraud alerts are free.
-Contact one of the three nationwide credit bureaus – Equifax, Experian or TransUnion – to request a fraud alert, and that bureau will notify the other two.
+Contact one of the three nationwide credit reporting agencies (NCRAs)—Equifax®, Experian® or TransUnion®—to request a fraud alert, and that NCRA will notify the other two.

 Security freezes help prevent access to your credit reports to open new credit accounts, with certain exceptions.
 Security freezes are federally regulated, and a freeze must be temporarily lifted or permanently removed each time you apply for new credit.
-Placing, lifting and removing security freezes is free, but security freezes must be placed separately at each of the three nationwide credit bureaus.
+Placing, lifting and removing security freezes is free, but security freezes must be placed separately at each of the three NCRAs.
 At Equifax, you can create a myEquifax account to place a security freeze.
-Visit our security freeze page to learn other ways you can place a security freeze on your Equifax credit report.
+Visit our security freeze page to learn more.

-2. Request a replacement card from the Social Security Administration.
-The Social Security Administration allows free card replacements; you are limited to three per year or 10 throughout your life (name changes and other exceptions don’t count).
+2. Request a Social Security card replacement from the Social Security Administration.
+The Social Security Administration allows free card replacements, but you are limited to three per year or 10 throughout your life (name changes and other exceptions don't count).
 You can create a my Social Security account to request a replacement card if you:

 • Are a U.S. citizen age 18 or over with a U.S. mailing address